 Shortcut Chicken Fajitas make a decent, solid fajita!
 They might lack the cache of sizzling, smoking fajitas served on cast iron in a restaurant (careful, they’re hot, the waitperson always says, lol!) but I really enjoyed these.
 I really enjoyed minutes to make and only one skillet to clean, too.

 Your best pricing will almost always be buying the fresh ingredients but these fajitas can easily be sped along by buying the frozen stir fry or fajita veggies.
-If you do buy, watch the prices and use coupons.
+If you do buy them, watch the prices and use coupons.
 Frozen vegetables are usually at their best pricing from fall through winter, but specials will pop up throughout the year.

 Shortcut Chicken Fajitas